 The amount of carbohydrates consumed affects the levels of blood glucose.
 Be cautious when consuming honey factoring in your total caloric requirements to ensure the amount does not lead to a spike in blood sugars.
 Understand that one tablespoon contains 17 gm of carbs, 8.1 grams of fructose, totaling to 64 calories.

 Benefits of Honey for People with Type 2 Diabetes

 Is honey good for people with diabetes?
 The answer is yes.
-Switching your intake of refined sugar to raw honey can lead to enormous benefits.
-When compared to refined sugars such as cane, white, and powdered sugar, honey is a nutritive sweetener.
+Switching your intake of refined sugar to raw honey can lead to enormous advantages.
+When compared to refined sugars from sucrose, such as cane, white, and powdered sugar, honey is a nutritive sweetener.
 While it contains more carbs and calories, it is nutritious, natural, and affects blood glucose moderately.
 Here are some of its notable benefits.

 - Weight loss management

 - Reduces the risk factors of developing diabetes type 2

 - Combined with anti-diabetic drugs, honey improved glycemic control